wprimadi/gin-security-middleware/README.md

 - Background execution (`&`)
 - And more...

+## 🔐 Security Headers Explained

+### Content-Security-Policy (CSP)
+Prevents XSS by restricting resource sources.
+The default policy:
+- Only allows resources from same origin (`'self'`)
+- Blocks inline scripts (except styles)
+- Prevents framing (`frame-ancestors 'none'`)

+### X-Frame-Options
+Prevents clickjacking attacks by controlling whether the page can be framed.
+- `DENY` - Cannot be framed at all
+- `SAMEORIGIN` - Can only be framed by same origin

+### Strict-Transport-Security (HSTS)
+Forces browsers to use HTTPS for all future requests.
+- `max-age=31536000` - Remember for 1 year
+- `includeSubDomains` - Apply to all subdomains
+- `preload` - Submit to browser preload list (strict mode)

+### X-Content-Type-Options
+Prevents MIME-type sniffing attacks.
+- `nosniff` - Browser must respect declared Content-Type

+### Referrer-Policy
+Controls how much referrer information is sent.
+- `strict-origin-when-cross-origin` - Full URL for same-origin, origin only for cross-origin
+- `no-referrer` - Never send referrer (strict mode)

+### Permissions-Policy
+Controls which browser features are allowed.
+- Default blocks: geolocation, microphone, camera
+- Strict mode blocks: payment, USB, sensors, etc.

 ## 🔒 Protection Against Tampering Tools

 This middleware is designed to resist bypass attempts using tools like: